mathiasertl/django-xmpp-http-upload/README.md

   ```

   The default is `(('.*', False), )`, so users cannot upload any files.
 You need to configure
-  something that's sensible for your environment.
+  something that is sensible for your environment.
 * `XMPP_HTTP_UPLOAD_URL_BASE`:
   The domain used to create upload/download URLs when a new slot is requested by the XMPP server.
   By default, the domain used to access the slot API is used.